w3f/polkadot-wiki/docs/learn/learn-nft.md

 A case where a fungible item is not unique is a simple plastic betting chip.
 Each chip in its pristine state is indistinguishable from any other chip and each is interchangeable within its own group.

-Each NFT is a unique item attributed with an identity.
+On the other hand, an NFT is unique and has features that allow for its uniqueness.

 ## NFT Anatomy